SawyerMontembeau/ITWS-2110-F25-Group-Work-WeatherVane/Lab1/README.md

 - w3schools.com

 These references were mostly for syntax but I also used w3 schools for a bit of css styling help, such as making a link not be blue/purple and inheriting the color of its larger div

+For the little javascript i did(member box on hover), i relied mostly on w3schools as well as my intro to ITWS term project.